madmann91/bvh/README.md

    The search radius can be configured to change the quality/speed ratio.
 Additionally, the integer type used to compute Morton codes can also be changed when more precision is required.
+ - `bvh::LinearBvhBuilder`: Bottom-up LBVH builder.
+Very fast and produces low-quality trees.
+   Not substantially faster than `bvh::LocallyOrderedClusteringBuilder`, particularly when the search radius of that algorithm is small.
+Since the BVHs built by this algorithm are significantly worse than those produced by other algorithms, do not use this builder unless you absolutely need the fastest construction algorithm.

 Those algorithms only require a bounding box and center for each primitive.